Yixboost/.github/profile/README.md

 ## About Us

-At Yixboost, we aim to provide an engaging and seamless gaming experience.
-Our projects are designed to bring joy and fun to players of all ages.
+At Yixboost, we aim to provide an engaging and seamless user experience.
+Our projects are designed to bring joy and fun to users of all ages.

 ## Social Media